The 2016 SILP Orientation will be held on Thursday, June 16th and Friday, June 17th during the first two days of the program.

 Although you may have taken a pre-arrival diagnostic test and/or oral interview by phone, unless you are an absolute beginner, you will still need to take the placement test on the first day of Orientation.
 This test takes place after lunch and will be facilitated by the Language Program Coordinator for your language.

 Learning a language is hard work!
 It’s even harder in an intensive environment like SILP.
 Learner training is designed to help you develop strategies to maximize your language learning this summer at SILP.
 Knowing the best practices of language learning will set you up for success and decrease stress, resulting in a more positive overall experience.
+You will also hear from a representative of our career advising services about future careers using your langauge.

 During your language specific orientation, you’ll get to know your Language Program Coordinator, instructors, tutors and activity guides.
 You’ll also learn more about your particular language program and have the opportunity to ask questions.

 The most fun part of Orientation in our opinion!
 Get out into town, grab a bite to eat, and discover Monterey through our photo-scavenger hunt.
-Check out some of the photos from last year here.

 This first meeting will be an introduction to the course, and your teacher will go over the syllabus and other important information specific to your class and level.